susam/uncap/dev/README.md

 An executable file named `uncap.exe` is generated in the current directory if the build succeeds.

-Version 0.2.2 and later versions of Uncap was built using MinGW.
+Version 0.2.2 and later versions of Uncap were built using MinGW.

 Build with Microsoft Visual Studio 2005